rust-br/blog/content/en/understanding-atomics.md

 }
 ```

 Note that side-effects are only visible after we're done.
-This is in, some way,
+This is, in some way,
 "atomic".
 Generally, this kind of operation is called "lock-free" because it
 does not use any kind of lock.
 Although we have a loop, we do not depend on
 any thread "free-ing" the resource.
 This is not a lock.